Do You Owe Child Support?

 You can also change a monthly child support obligation with a "Petition for Modification."
 The "Petition for Modification" only applies to future child support payments.
 It does not affect back support.

-If your support obligation was set in a court order: You must return to court to change the support order.
+If a court order set your support obligation: You must go back to court to change the support order.
 Our packet Filing a Petition to Modify Your Child Support Order, available at www.washingtonlawhelp.org, has forms and instructions.
 Or use DCS' publication, How to Obtain or Modify a Child Support Order on Your Own.

 Maybe.
-In certain cases, DCS can lower the amount of child support it takes from you if collecting 50% of your monthly income causes hardship.
-DCS can also lower the amount of income taken each month for back support you owe the state.
+In some cases, DCS can lower the amount of child support it takes from you if collecting 50% of your monthly income causes you hardship.
+DCS can also lower the amount it takes each month for back support you owe the state.
 You must show how collecting 50% of your monthly income causes hardship for you or your family.
 You can prove this by showing that the money left over after paying child support does not cover basic needs.

-If you are in Workfirst, you must sign a waiver of the Statute of Limitations to have back support payments lowered.
+If you are in Workfirst: you must sign a waiver of the Statute of Limitations to have back support payments lowered.
+(Read on for more about the Statute of Limitations.)
 You can also limit back support if you are currently caring for your children.
-Besides lowering the monthly payments, you can also ask the state to waive or lower some of the back support you owe the state.
-Read on for more about the Statute of Limitations and the Conference Board.
+Besides lowering the monthly payments, you can also ask the state to waive (cancel) or lower some of the back support you owe the state.
+(Read on for more about the Conference Board.)